Azure Data Encryption at rest

 Microsoft Cloud services are used in all three cloud models: IaaS, PaaS, SaaS.
 Below you have examples of how they fit on each model:

-- Software services, referred to as Software as a Server or SaaS, which have application provided by the cloud such as Office 365.
+- Software services, referred to as Software as a Server or SaaS, which have applications provided by the cloud such as Microsoft 365.

 - Platform services which customers leverage the cloud in their applications, using the cloud for things like storage, analytics, and service bus functionality.